paufiol/AnotherSmallEngine/README.md

   * Assign any shader / texture to any given Game Object.
 * Text Editor: Click on Edit Shader on the inspector to open a Text Editor.
 It has color higlighting, basic navigation and text edition commands (Ctrl+C,Ctrl+X,Ctrl+V,Ctrl+Z...).
 Saving will also recompile the shader to be able to see real-time the changes.
 Any compilation errors will be shown in the console.
 * Water Shader: Vertex shader uses 3 overlapping [Gerstner Waves](https://en.wikipedia.org/wiki/Trochoidal_wave) to achieve the desired shape, and the Fragment Shader uses Height and a Texture (in the showcase scene uses [Worley Noise](https://en.wikipedia.org/wiki/Worley_noise)) To combine colors as well as a bit of reflection.
-* Reflection & Reflaction Shader: These are very straightforward shaders once a Skybox is properly setup.
+* Reflection & Reflaction Shader: These are very straightforward shaders once a Skybox is properly setup, and adding them to other shaders is now quite fast

 ****